 Aluminum value chain

-An alternate way to access the metal industry is through the SPDR S&P Metals and Mining ETF (XME).
+It’s important to note that Alcoa is currently a top holding of the SPDR S&P Metals and Mining ETF (XME).